Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 *“It’s a fuckin’ distraction, is what it is,”* Frasier interjected. *“we’re here to check for threats, like a boarding force or whatever, not poke at shit to guess whether it’s an advanced warp drive or a fuckin’ toaster.”*

 *“Right.”* Rees moved on.
-They’d already done a quick run through the ship---emphasis on *quick,* as always---and now they were taking a slightly less urgent pass from end to end.
+They’d already done a quick run through the ship - emphasis on *quick,* as always - and now they were taking a slightly less urgent pass from end to end.

 “I am reasonably certain it is not a toaster,” Urgug rumbled.
 He was probably amused, but without seeing him, Dora couldn’t tell for certain.